rishikanthc/Scriberr/README.md

 ## Known Bugs
 - First app load will fail due to missing database.
 Reloading will fix it.
 - Requires page refresh to load audio for newly transcribed files
-- Automatic update of processed files is finnicky and might require a page refresh for update
+- Automatic update of processed files is finicky and might require a page refresh for update

 ## Note
 This is a beta app in development, so expect a few rough edges and minor bugs.
 The app is functional